-See in Glossary, it might be difficult to easily find what you need on the My Assets list.
-The Asset StoreA growing library of free and commercial assets created by Unity and members of the community.
-Offers a wide variety of assets, from textures, models and animations to whole Project examples, tutorials and Editor extensions.
+If you own a lot of Asset StoreA growing library of free and commercial assets created by Unity and members of the community.
+Offers a wide variety of assets, from textures, models and animations to whole project examples, tutorials and Editor extensions.
 More info

-See in Glossary provides a lot of tools to help organize and find what you need easily.
+See in Glossary packages, it might be difficult to find what you need on the My Assets list.
+The Asset Store provides tools to help organize and find what you need.

-To access your purchased and downloaded Asset packages, click the My Assets quick link (A) or select My Assets from your profile drop-down menu (B).
+To access your purchased and downloaded Asset Store packages, click the My Assets quick link (A) or select My Assets from your profile drop-down menu (B).

-(B) Click Manage my labels to switch to an edit mode where you can apply changes to more than one Asset package at a time.
+(B) Click Manage my labels to switch to an edit mode where you can apply changes to more than one Asset Store package at a time.

-(E) The filter sidebar helps narrow down the list of Asset packages displayed.
+(E) The filter sidebar helps narrow down the list of Asset Store packages displayed.
 You can apply these filters to any searches, categories, selections, or sorting schemes you make:

-You can mark Asset packages as hidden in your My Assets list on the Unity Asset Store.
+You can mark Asset Store packages as hidden in your My Assets list on the Unity Asset Store.
 For example, if you no longer need a deprecated package, hiding it from your list in the Asset Store or the Package Manager window can reduce the clutter.
-Since you cannot remove Asset packages from your account, this is the equivalent of deleting the package from your account.
+Since you cannot remove Asset Store packages from your account, this is the equivalent of deleting the package from your account.

 If you need to access them again, you can always select the Hidden Assets status from the filter sidebar.

-To hide several Assets at once:
+To hide several assets at once: